Late Heavy Bombardment Stage: Chaos Strikes Our Early Earth

-Space debris pelted Earth in the late heavy bombardment stage (LHB) about 4 billion years ago.
+Space debris pelted Earth in the late heavy bombardment stage (LHB) about 4 billion years ago in the Hadean Eon.

 To say the least, it was a violent stage in Earth’s geologic history.

 Despite the harsh conditions, scientists believe the late heavy bombardment was responsible for supplying the Earth with water.

 Also, these impacts may have given the boost it needed for the origin of life to start on Earth.